 Her one flaw is that she cannot be in two places at once, and she had to pick between watching the Eagles and Chiefs play on Sunday, Jan.
 30 — the game that solidified both her sons’ places in the 2023 Super Bowl.
 She ended up watching Jason play against the San Francisco 49ers and explained how she came to her decision in an interview with Fox News.
 “I decided, ‘Alright, I’m gonna go to the Chiefs-Jags game, because that’s never happened before, and then go to the championship for Jason,’” she noted.
 “I knew I was gonna go to one for each.”

-3. Donna Kelce Hinted That She Favors One Son To Win Super Bowl LVII
+Donna Kelce Hinted That She Favored One Son to Win Super Bowl LVII

-During her Feb.
-1 appearance on the TODAY show, Donna admitted that she may favor one son over the other — all because one son has given her grandchildren.
+Donna admitted that she may have favored one son over the other — all because one son has given her grandchildren.
 “Both fanbases are absolutely amazing and give everything they have on gameday,” she gushed.
 “I think that Jason would say that I’m going to root for the baby of the family, which is Travis, and I keep trying to tell him, ‘No, you’ve given me grandchildren.’
 So, we’ll leave it at that.
 It’s always about the grands!”
-On a more serious note, she said she will simply root for the team with the ball.
+On a more serious note, she said she would simply root for the team with the ball.